axololly/chess/README.md

 |Output|`.OutputPerftTest()`|Redirects the console output into a file for further review.|

 All of these work with Chess960 boards - you just need to use `Perft960` instead of `Perft`.

+There's also a `.Kiwipete` property that holds the FEN string for the Kiwipete versions of Chess and Chess960.

 ## Thanks